-Cleaning your oven is likely not high on your list of favorite household chores.
+Cleaning your oven is likely, not high on your list of favorite household and kitchen chores.
 It's a small, dark place that practically no one ever sees, so why bother, right?
-If you're moving out of a rental apartment or selling a house–or if you set off the fire alarm every time you preheat–you may wish you had bothered giving your oven a little TLC, however.
+If you're moving out of a rental apartment or selling a house–or if you set off the fire alarm every time you preheat–you may wish you had bothered giving your oven a little TLC.

-Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for your cleanest oven ever.
+Before cleaning your oven becomes an emergency, strap on those rubber gloves and follow the oven-cleaning tips below for deep cleaning.
 You may not get many oohs and aahs from your friends, but you'll sure be glad you did it.

-Remove the oven racks, and give them a good cleaning before diving into the oven.
+Remove the racks and give them a good cleaning before diving into the oven.
 Their shiny, slick metal surface is surprisingly easy to clean.
-A large sink, abrasive cleaning pad and regular dish soap usually combine to do the trick, but if you have tougher grime to work off, try soaking them in a bathtub filled with dish soap and hot water before scrubbing them down.
+A large sink, abrasive cleaning pad, and regular dish soap usually combine to do the trick, but if you have tougher grime to work off, try soaking them in a bathtub filled with hot soapy water for 30 minutes before scrubbing them down.

 Now that the wire racks are out, use a vacuum fitted with an attachment to collect all the bits that fell to the bottom of the oven and burned.
-Another common place where crumbs like to hide is the space where the door meets the oven.
-If you are wary about using your vacuum or don't have a flexible attachment, a wipe-down with a damp microfiber cloth will do in a pinch.
+Another common place where crumbs like to hide is the space where the oven door meets the oven.
+If you are wary about using your vacuum on the interior of the oven or don't have a flexible attachment, a wipe-down with a damp microfiber cloth works well or moistened paper towels will do in a pinch.

-For tougher stains, leave the paste in place longer, up to 24 hours if needed.
-Some people swear by adding vinegar to the mix.
+For tougher stains, leave the paste in place longer, from 12 hours and up to 24 hours if needed.
+Some people swear by the baking soda and vinegar mixture.
 While it bubbles and churns and looks impressive, it doesn't make much of a difference, ultimately.
-Plus, it leaves a sharp odor behind that can alter the flavors of foods you cook.
+Plus, it leaves a sharp odor that can alter the flavors of foods you cook.

 If you have a seriously neglected oven, there may be a few grimy spots left behind.
 You can muscle through them by reapplying the baking soda paste for several rounds.
 You can also use a razor blade to carefully pick away at the burnt-on spots.

-You should plan on cleaning your oven twice a year, or more frequently if you use it a lot.
-Focus on two times of the year: after the holidays and also toward the end of spring when oven usage tends to wind down for the warmer months.
+You should plan on cleaning your oven twice a year, or more frequently if you use it a lot, or cook something that pops and splatters onto the interior.
+Focus on two times of the year, after the holidays and also toward the end of spring when oven usage tends to wind down for the warmer months.

 The more frequently you clean it, the easier it will be to clean each time.
 If you're a baker or a casserole connoisseur and the bottom of your oven tends to get dripped on, you can make life easier by placing a rack in the bottom position and covering it with aluminum foil.
 The foil will catch the drips, but it's thin enough to let the heat pass through so it won't affect your baking.